India's top court orders stay on new farm laws that riled growers

 India says the laws aim to modernise an antiquated farming system, bedevilled by wastage and bottlenecks in the supply chain.

-But farm leaders demand repeal of the laws, which they say are an attempt to erode a longstanding mechanism that ensures farmers a minimum support price for their crops.
+But farm leaders say the reforms are an attempt to erode a longstanding mechanism that ensures farmers a minimum support price for their crops.

-The government has said there was no question of such a rollback, and eight rounds of talks have failed to find common ground.
-The two sides are set to meet next on Friday.
+The government has said there was no question of dropping the reforms and eight rounds of talks have failed to find common ground.
+The two sides are set to meet again on Friday.

-Reporting by Suchitra Mohanty; Writing by Alasdair Pal; Editing by Andrew Heavens and Clarence Fernandez
+Reporting by Suchitra Mohanty and Manoj Kumar; Writing by Alasdair Pal; Editing by Andrew Heavens and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.